 Looking into the future:

-This summer I will be interning with my District Attorney's Office, working specifically with the Essex County Child Abuse Project.
-All accusations of physical or sexual child abuse comes through our office, and I will be working directly with the children affected and with my team of an assistant district attorney, forensic psychologist, police officer and doctor to determine the best course of action keeping in mind the child's best interests.
 Post-graduation, I hope to attend law school to continue cultivating my passion for advocacy work.
+This summer, I have been interning with my District Attorney's Office, working specifically with the Essex County Child Abuse Project.
+All accusations of physical or sexual child abuse come through the office.
+I work directly with the children affected and with my team of an assistant district attorney, forensic psychologist, police officer and doctor to determine the best course of action for the child.

 Advice for incoming students: